arunksingh16/docker/README.md

 # docker
 This repository is to just demonstarte a lightweight deployment of microservice on Docker.
 Steps:
+- Prepare the system
+> alias ll='ls -latr'
+- Verify the docker setup
+> docker info
+- Verify the docker version
+> docker version
+- Help
+> docker help
+- Clone the repository
 > git clone https://github.com/arunksingh16/docker
 - Create docker file
 - Lets build docker image and tag it
 > docker build . -t microservice:v1
 - List images
 > docker images
+- List process before running container
+> ps aux
-- Running the image as a container in same terminal
+- Running the image as a container in same terminal (foreground)
 > docker run -p 8080:8080 -t microservice:v1
 - Running the image as a container in background and give your easy name
 > docker run -d -p 8085:8080 --name arun microservice:v2